ezaf/ezgl/src/docs/main_object_interface.md

 Data Field         | Description
 :----------------- | :----------
 `"bordered"`       | Whether the window has a border.
+`"camera_x"`       | X-coordinate on which the camera should be centered.
+`"camera_y"`       | Y-coordinate on which the camera should be centered.
 `"dt"`             | Time (s) since last frame.
 `"display_height"` | Height of the window itself.
 `"display_width"`  | Width of the window itself.